 Knowing how to take a panoramic photo is a great thing to know.
 Especially when you live in a place like Alaska, where I’m fortunate to live.
 The “big sky” country of Montana has nothing on this place.

-I often find myself standing before one of these grand landscapes and realize that one image just isn’t going to do the trick.
-This is where panoramic photos come in.
+I often find myself standing before one of these grand landscapes.
+And sometimes I realize that one image isn’t going to do the trick.
+This is where panoramic pictures come in.

 Last winter, I was photographing along a gravel beach near Haines, Alaska.
 It was late evening and the alpenglow was lighting up the mountains across the bay in bright peach light.

 Shooting wide at 14 mm, the mountain range shrank to a small part of the frame.
 They turned into a jagged saw blade of color in a frame dominated by sky and water.

 The composition didn’t work.
 I wanted the details in the mountains while maintaining a sense of the vast landscape.
 A panoramic photo was the only way to go.

 So I mounted my camera on a tripod, zoomed in on the mountains, and adjusted my settings.
 Then I began a slow pan of the landscape, pausing to make an image with the appearance of each new scene.

 Horizontal panoramic pictures are hardly a novelty. iPhones and many point and shoots can create them in-camera.